 - Other blood vessel-related problems (cardiovascular disease).

-One research trial followed over 11,000 Scottish people.
+One research trial followed over 11,000 Scottish people - see references below.
 The trial found that those who reported poor oral hygiene (never or rarely brushed their teeth) had an increased risk of developing a cardiovascular disease.
 It is not clear if this is a direct cause and effect or simply an association or chance finding.
 That is, it is not proved that poor oral hygiene can actually increase your risk of cardiovascular disease.
 However, there is a plausible theory that mild inflammation and infection in the mouth can get into the bloodstream to trigger mild inflammation in the blood vessels, which, over time, can lead to cardiovascular diseases.
 Further research is needed to clarify this possible link.
 But, in the meantime, it may be an additional reason to look after your teeth and gums.